This diagram of Bowen's Reaction Series shows how the common silicate minerals crystalize at different temperatures.

 You might also be interested in:

 If you could travel to the center of the Earth, you would find that it gets hotter and hotter as you travel deeper.
-The heat is naturally produced when radioactive elements break apart.
+The heat is naturally produced by decay of radioactive elements.
 Within the Earth’s...more

-Minerals are the building blocks of rocks.
+Minerals occur naturally on rocky planets and form the building blocks of rocks.
 They are non-living, solid, and, like all matter, are made of atoms of elements.
-There are many different types of minerals and each type is made of particular...more
+There are many different types of minerals...more

 There are several different minerals within the amphibole group, but the most common type is hornblende.
 You can find small crystals of hornblende in many types of igneous rocks.
 They often look like little...more